asifali-bio/InterProScan-kallisto/README.md

 The main purpose of this method is to identify transcripts with a unique protein domain signature across different species.

 An analogue sequence similarity algorithm has been developed and will be implemented in future updates.

+To run the function, name the abundance and annotation input files in a similar format as well as the species list CSV file.
+In R, set the working directory to the same location as the input files.
+Run the code line-by-line.